1337hero/boldandadventurous.com/_posts/2016/2016-01-31-Installing-A-Composting-Toilet.md

 ## How does it work?

-Our Natures Head composting toilet is what’s known as a urine diverting dry toilet.
+Our composting toilet is what’s known as a urine diverting dry toilet.

 The system is natural and self-sufficient.
 The toilet is like a mini ecosystem that separates the liquids (your pee) and the solids (your poo).
 It uses no water doing this, so no more wasting your fresh water with every flush.
 The separating of the two allows the solids to compost into humus.
 And for easy disposal of the liquids.

-We purchased a Natures Head composting toilet.
+We purchased a  [Natures Head Composting Toilet](http://amzn.to/1NtC5ES).
 We chose this brand after much research and hearing comments from others who owned one.

 <img src="https://d3ubxrwj4q6e59.cloudfront.net/natures-head-install/toilet-01.jpg" alt="Natures Head Composting Toilet">